adequatica/adequatica.github.io/_posts/2024-05-13-developing-ui-with-testing-in-mind.md

 Every user action should evoke a corresponding feedback response, **indicating that the action has been initiated or is in progress.** This ensures users are not left in the dark, providing reassurance and clarity throughout their interaction with the interface.

-It can be a special state of the button or the whole intractable component, or some kind of alert or notification after click.
+It can be a special state of the button or the whole intractable component or some kind of alert or notification after a click.
 There are a lot of feedback components that can be used: alerts, notifications, backdrops, hints, loaders, progress bars, and skeletons.

 ![Example of feedback Notification in Mantine components library](/assets/2024-05-13/04-notification.png)

 _Fig.
 4. Example of feedback Notification in Mantine components library_

-Apple Human Interface Guidelines has [Feedback’s best practices](https://developer.apple.com/design/human-interface-guidelines/feedback#Best-practices) which apply to the web.
+Apple Human Interface Guidelines has [Feedback’s best practices](https://developer.apple.com/design/human-interface-guidelines/feedback#Best-practices), which apply to the web.

 ## 5. Implementing error handling from the backend